lmiller1990/binf7001-a4-metagenomics/report.md

 ![](./Pracs/Prac1_gene_centric_metagenomics/Figures/BP_Log2FC_sig.png)
 **Figure 6: Log2 fold change for significant taxa**

 Figure 6 presents a most significant taxa between the Bran and PS group by their log2 fold change.
 The taxa with a blue (positive) log2 fold change value are more abundant in the PS group; red are less abundant.

 *Leuconostoc* and *Weissella* are have a high log2 fold change; they are much more abundant in the Bran group.
-Both belong to the *lactobacillaceae* family.
+Both belong to the *Lactobacillaceae* family.
 This is in line with other similar studies; these species are known to be indicators of a healthy gut microbiome in Bran fed worms (Pekmezekmek, 2024).
-The two species with the lowest log2 fold change are *corynebacterium* and *pseudomonas*.
+The two species with the lowest log2 fold change are *Corynebacterium* and *Pseudomonas*.
 This is interesting and shall be elaborated on in the discussion.

 # Discussion